 West Highland White Terrier Parents

 This page is dedicated to the fathers and mothers of our Westie puppies.
-In 2014, I FINALLY learned how to trim them much closer to how a professional would trim a Westie! (it only took 20 years!)
+In 2014, I FINALLY learned how to trim them much closer to how a professional would trim a Westie! (it only took 20 plus years!)
 Stripping is not needed unless you are going to show.

 CHIC, (Canine Health Information Center) means they have had all the recommended health testing done by the appropriate specialist, recommended for their breed.